ryouze/ryouze.github.io/content/posts/vroom.md

 ### Car Physics

-Car physics was another major challenge.
+Car physics were another major challenge.
 I aimed for arcade-style handling: fun, simple, responsive, and not realistic.
 Cars are treated as points with velocity and rotation.
 Each frame applies input, acceleration, drag, slip, steering, and movement, with delta time keeping it consistent.

 The result is fast acceleration and easy drifting.
-It doesn't take much skill, but it's fun to play, which was the goal.
+It doesn't require a lot skill, but it's fun to play, which was the goal.

 Physics is applied inside the `Car` class.
 A full physics engine might be something I build later in a future project.

+In fact, I don't like how it runs on every frame, I'd prefer to optimize it further but that'd require a major refactor and at that point, I might as well develop a full physics engine.

 ```cpp
 // Simplified physics implementation (runs on every frame)